OFFIS

 The Oldenburger OFFIS - Institut für Informatik (OFFIS - Institute for Information Technology) is a research institute located in the city of Oldenburg, Germany.
 The institute was founded on July 6, 1991, and works closely together with the Carl von Ossietzky University of Oldenburg.
 OFFIS is an application-oriented research and development institute and a center of excellence for selected areas of information technology and its fields of application.

 Organization

-The institute is divided in four research divisions Energy, Health, Society and Manufacturing.
+The institute is divided in four research divisions: